prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Head reeled:- He was shoked and confused.
 * Losing his mind:- becoming mad.
 * Intimate:- very personal and private.
+### 26th-September-2021
+* Scarlet minivet:- brightf red bird like a cuckoo.
+* Drongo:- a song-bird with a stout bill.
+* Drumming:- falling noisily.
+* Disconsolately:- unhappily.
+* ravine:- valley.